 What kind of substances found in the goldfish tank?

-The cloudy substance in the water is the waste product of the food and the fish waste.
+The cloudy substance in the water is the waste product of the food and fish waste.

 Fish would not get the right hygiene in the dirty water.
 There are several versions of the milky white water.

-You should first test the water condition to understand the cloudy water’s cause in the goldfish tank.
+You should first test the water condition to understand the cloudy water in the goldfish tank.